EBI-Metagenomics/EMG-docs/docs/dataflow.rst

 EBI Metagenomics pipeline will generate a number of charts and downloadable files (fully described `here <https://github.com/ProteinsWebTeam/EMG-docs/blob/master/docs/portal.rst>`_).

 For private data, users will have to login on the EBI Metagenomics website to access their data until they become public.
-Submitters will receive an email from ENA prior to public release giving them the opportunity to extend the confidential period (see  `FAQ <https://github.com/ProteinsWebTeam/EMG-docs/edit/master/docs/faqs.rst>`__).
+Submitters will receive an email from ENA prior to public release giving them the opportunity to extend the confidential period which is 2 years per default (see  `FAQ <https://github.com/ProteinsWebTeam/EMG-docs/edit/master/docs/faqs.rst>`__).